[Infographic] Why Should I Become a Performance Tester?

-As software companies are moving towards Continuous Delivery, performance is rising in importance and is becoming ever more a main focus within organizations.
+As software companies are moving towards Continuous Delivery, performance is rising in importance and is becoming ever more the main focus within organizations.
 Now, everyone is responsible for performance, not just the QA department.
-New roles have emerged in recent years such as DevOps, which comes from a movement of people who care about developing and operating reliable, secure, high performance systems at scale.
+New roles have emerged in recent years such as DevOps, which comes from a movement of people who care about developing and operating reliable, secure, high-performance systems at scale.

 Here are some stats from industry reports that show just how important QA and Performance Testing have become:

 - Currently, testing accounts for 35% of the average company’s IT budget.
 The World Quality Report 2015-16 forecasts that by 2018 it will rise to 40%.